raddevus/allos-web/src/data/blog-posts/riscv-debian.md

 ```

 Once you start the virtual environment login using :

 root (username) and root (pwd)

-Now you can install the build_essential packages so you can write assembly and link.
+Now you can install the **build_essential** packages so you can write assembly and link.
 You are root so no need for sudo:

-$ apt install build-essential
+`$ apt install build-essential`

 You can check that the Assembler (as) and the linker (ld) are installed after that, by doing the following which will give you the versions of each exe.

-$ as --version
+`$ as --version`

-$ ld --version
+`$ ld --version`
-Once you do that.

-You can open up the nano editor and write your asm and go through the rest of the samples in the book (RISC-V Assembly Language Programming: Unlock the Power of the RISC-V Instruction Set[^]).
+Once you do that you can open up the nano editor and write your asm and go through the rest of the samples in the book (<a href="https://amzn.to/43UdTHk" target="_blank">RISC-V Assembly Language Programming: Unlock the Power of the RISC-V Instruction Set[^]</a>).

-Points of Interest
+## Points of Interest

-If you've ever wanted to emulate machines running QEMU (QEMU Offical site / docs[^]) this will be a good starter for you.
+If you've ever wanted to emulate machines running QEMU (<a href="https://www.qemu.org/">QEMU Offical site / docs[^]</a>).
+This will be a good starter for you.
 I had to work through a lot to get this going since I've never ran QEMU on my own before.

 If you try this out and get Debian running on your machine, I think you'll be pleasantly surprised.

 I got this running on my Mac Pro M3 Laptop too.
 I'll write that one up soon too.

-History
+## History

 May 28, 2024 - First publication